We are now a fully Accredited ‘Walkers Are Welcome’ village, the first in the County of Suffolk.

 If traveling by car there are ample places to park.
 Either at the local pubs or village hall, in the free of charge spaces at the bottom of ‘Bristol Hill’, or at Shotley Marina.

-The local buses from Ipswich are the numbers 202 or 98, and depart from the Old Cattle Market Bus Station to Shotley via Ipswich Railway Station (which is on the mainline route direct to London operated by ‘Greater Anglia’).
+The local buses from Ipswich are the number 97 and departs from the Old Cattle Market Bus Station to Shotley via Ipswich Railway Station (which is on the mainline route direct to London operated by ‘Greater Anglia’).

 A really good way to see the surrounding countryside is to take a circular tour from Shotley, first by bus to Ipswich rail station.
 Then the train to ‘Manningtree’, just one stop from Ipswich towards London.
 Changing at Manningtree station, take a train to Harwich Town, then return to Shotley for dinner via the Footferry.